h0ngcha0/liuhongchao.github.io/_posts/2019-12-24-trilemmas.md

 One way to express trilemma is that only two of the three favourable options can be chosen at the same time.
 It is often times visualized as a triangle where the available options are represented by vertices and choices represented by edges.
-For example, in the world of international economics, the famous [impossible trinity](https://en.wikipedia.org/wiki/Impossible_trinity) states that among three possible policy positions "free capical flow", "fixed exchange rate" and "sovereign monetary policy", a country can only take two at the same time, as illustrated below.
+For example, in the world of international economics, the famous [impossible trinity](https://en.wikipedia.org/wiki/Impossible_trinity) states that among three possible policy positions: "free capical flow", "fixed exchange rate" and "sovereign monetary policy", a country can only take two at the same time, as illustrated below.